redpanda3/riscduino-redpanda3-fork/docs/microarchitecture/peripherals.md

 ### RTC

-RTC is to deliver the time information to the register.
-It consists of many counters, for counting second, minute, hour, day, and etc.
+RTC is to deliver the time information to the register. rtc_core consists of many counters, for counting second, minute, hour, day, and etc. The time information could be read from the register bus by the rtc_reg.

+#### RTC_CORE

+RTC Core is to deliver the time information, and send those info to rtc register by the static info and pulse info.
+The additional signal, fast_sim_time and fast_sim_data, is for debugging purpose, when it is configured, 1 clock means 1s.

 ### Timer